IAKOBVS/nix.c/README.md

 # awk.c
-A minimal awk function in C that prints nth string to an array of char variable
+A minimal awk function in C that prints nth space-separated string to an array of chars